juanmanuel0963/golang_aws_terraform_jenkins/README.md

 <img src="images/restful_server_4.png"/>

 This rule executes a cron job periodically.
-This rule is responsible for downloading and installing from Github the latest updated version of the executable Golang code for the RESTful microservices.
+This EventBridge rule is responsible for downloading and installing from Github the latest updated version of the executable Golang code for the RESTful microservices.
+This EventBridge rule is also responsible for generating a self-signed TLS certificate, in order to serve requests securely.

 <a href="microservices_grpc_ec2/usermgmt_op1_no_persistence/eventbridge_client_install/terraform/main.tf" target="_blank">microservices_grpc_ec2/usermgmt_op1_no_persistence/eventbridge_client_install/terraform/main.tf</a>